These LGBTQ couples have a way to curb Trump anxiety: Put a ring on it

 “They were just so scared that they were willing to put everything on the line and lose all their money … to go ahead and do it now,” she said.

-The fact that so many couples are alarmed is “unsurprising,” Davidson said.
+The fact that so many couples are alarmed is “unsurprising,” Pizer said.
 Anti-transgender political ads, along with anti-LGBTQ policies pursued by Trump in his first term, have created a hostile environment for LGBTQ people.
-Assuming marriage equality remains, Davidson anticipates other forms of aggression, like censorship and restrictive rules around gender and sexuality.
+Assuming marriage equality remains, Pizer anticipates other forms of aggression, like censorship and restrictive rules around gender and sexuality.

 “Given the Trump 1.0 policies, the recent campaign rhetoric, and Project 2025, trepidation is the only rational mindset for members of our community,” she said.